nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 * The category and weight of the food must be specified.
 The category of the food should be a String.
 * The tag value should be `D` in the upper case, which specifies that the current record is for diet data.
 * The default unit of weight is in grams.
-An `integer` is expected for the duration, other formats are not acceptable.
+A float point number is expected.
+Other formats are not acceptable.
 * The date of the diet record is optional.
 If not provided, the system date will be used.
 * The date should be less than or equal to the current date.
 * The date format should be `DD-MM-YYYY`, other formats are not acceptable.